O Fortuna (Orff): Music

-The Rota Fortunae which appears in the Carmina Burana.

 Orff was inspired both by the poem and the medieval symbol of the Rota Fortunae, or Wheel of Fortune, which the goddess Fortuna spins at random, causing some people to suffer while others find wealth.
 The Rota Fortunae appears in a version of the poetry collection known as the Codex Buranas.
 The repetition of the musical accompaniment draws a comparison to the spinning of the wheel.

 "O Fortuna" opens at a slow pace, at 60 minims per minute (in 3/1, notated in Orff's notation as 3/whole note), with thumping drums and energetic choir that drops quickly into a whisper, then doubling speed to 120 minims per minute (in 3/2) and building slowly in a steady crescendo of drums and short string and horn notes peaking on one last long powerful note and ending abruptly.
 Conductor Marin Alsop wrote that it "begins with all forces at full throttle, then immediately scale[s] back in an ominous warning repetition that builds to a climactic close".
 The tone is modal, with melody built around a tonal center, until the last nine bars.
 The last syllable of the song shifts in both key and emotional valence, from D minor to D major.

 Alsop describes the piece as "a spectacle" which appeals to all of the senses, intentionally defying neat categorization.
 According to David Clem, "the music signifies the upturn of Fortune's wheel, while the text represents the downturn."